 And while by far the focus and passion of their production is on sparkling wines, Roederer Estate also produces a tiny selection of still wines including Chardonnay and Pinot Noir (typically only available for purchase or tasting at the winery or through their wine club membership).

 The 2016 Roederer Estate Pinot Noir offers aromas of rose hips, dried rose petal, cranberry, currant and hints of old cedar box.
-Very balanced across the palate with cardamom and white pepper along with red fruit flavors.
+It is very balanced across the palate with cardamom and white pepper along with red fruit flavors.
 Features bright acidity with very lightly toned tannins that linger softly.
 Also on the finish, notes of truffle oil and cranberry.
 We were told this wine is only about 13% alcohol.
 Drinking this wine on a hot day?
 Chill it slightly.

 Visitors to the property drive past rows of vines on the way up to the winery which is perched on the edge of a hill.
 From the top, there are excellent views overlooking parts of the valley and vineyards below.
 Tastings are either indoors at tables or their wine bar or weather permitting, outside on the patio.
 A flight of their sparkling wines is served, typically beginning with their most produced wine – as of our latest update to this review, nearly 90,000 cases of Brut Multi-Vintage.
 Guests visiting the property may also purchase select wines imported from other Louis Roederer owned properties including from Europe.